niplav/site/notes.md

 equally well) off and there is no way of creating a Pareto-improvement through reallocation.

-This implies a anti-Kaldor-Hicks-worsening: A change makes everyone worse off, *but* there is some reallocation that creates a Pareto improvement.
+This implies an anti-Kaldor-Hicks-worsening: A change makes everyone worse off, *but* there is some reallocation that creates a Pareto improvement.

 Example: We have a Sadist and a Masochist.
 The Masochist starts hurting